U.S. credits Mexico, Central America for helping to reduce border arrests

 On Monday, Tigar ruled it should apply across the entire border, pending a trial on the underlying legality of the Trump administration rule.

-In August another U.S. court blocked a Trump initiative to curtail asylum claims, ruling that the government could not reject migrants who had crossed the border illegally.

-Trump has also been repeatedly blocked on attempts to cut off federal funding to cities and states that decline to cooperate fully with U.S. immigration officers, and he was able to enact a partial ban on visitors from a handful of predominantly Muslim countries only after multiple court setbacks.
+In a statement on Monday evening, the White House said the ruling “is a gift to human smugglers and traffickers,” adding that the administration hopes the Supreme Court will set aside the injunction in its entirety.

-Even Morgan recognized the losses, criticizing Tigar for his ruling and what he called “unprecedented judicial activism” from the courts.
+Morgan criticized Tigar for his ruling and what he called “unprecedented judicial activism.”
 He lamented that with each new administration policy to “address this crisis, we end up getting enjoined.
 It’s very, very frustrating, but we’re just going to keep going.”

-Opponents of Trump’s immigration policy praised the judge’s ruling, saying that previously asylum-seekers could be arbitrarily barred, based on where they happened to cross the border.
+Opponents of Trump’s immigration policy praised the judge’s ruling, saying that previously, asylum-seekers could be arbitrarily barred, based on where they happened to cross the border.

-“Sadly, while this ruling removes a major hurdle, far too many obstacles remain, as this administration’s war on asylum-seekers appears to know no bounds,” Melissa Crow, an attorney with the Southern Poverty Law Center, said in a statement.
+“Sadly, while this ruling removes a major hurdle, far too many obstacles remain,” Melissa Crow, an attorney with the Southern Poverty Law Center, said in a statement.

-Reporting Alexandra Alper and Steve Holland in Washington, Mica Rosenberg and Andrew Chung in New York, and Frank Jack Daniel in Mexico City; Writing by Daniel Trotta; Editing by David Gregorio and Howard Goller
+Reporting Alexandra Alper and Steve Holland in Washington, Mica Rosenberg and Andrew Chung in New York, and Frank Jack Daniel in Mexico City; Writing by Daniel Trotta; Editing by Howard Goller and Dan Grebler